QuantiusBenignus/BlahST/README.md

 ##### USING THE INSTALLATION SCRIPT
 - Run the script `install-wsi` from the folder of the cloned repository and follow the prompts.
 It will move the scripts and make them executable, create a link to the `whisper-cli` executable, set the environment, set a default whisper.cpp model, check for dependencies and request their installation if missing, etc. The script will also help you with the setup a whisperfile of your choice if you select that option.
-The installation script also handles setup for network transcription, but the IP and port for the whisper.cpp server must be set manually in `wsi` and/or `wsiAI`, `wsiml`.
+The installation script also handles setup for network transcription, but the IP and port for the whisper.cpp server must be set manually in **blahst.cfg**.
 - **User configuration for all tools has been consolidated in the single file `blahst.cfg`.
-You will edit the USER CONFIGURATION BLOCK in that file to setup your environment.** In each file there may be a config block with local overrides for some variables.
+You will edit the USER CONFIGURATION BLOCK in that file to setup your environment.** Local overrides for some variables may be set in the respective scripts.
 - Run the scripts (e.g `wsi` or `wsiAI`) directly from the command line first to verify proper operation.
 To be invoked later with [hotkeys](https://github.com/QuantiusBenignus/BlahST/#gui-setup-of-hotkeys) for speed and convenience.

 ##### MANUAL INSTALLATION

-*(Assuming whisper.cpp is installed and the "whisper-cli" executable compiled in the cloned whisper.cpp repo.
+*(Assuming whisper.cpp is installed and the `whisper-cli` and/or `whisper-server` executables compiled in the cloned whisper.cpp repo.
 See Prerequisites section)*
 * Place the scripts **wsi** and/or **wsiAI**, **wsiml**, **blooper**, **blahstbot** and **blahst.cfg** in $HOME/.local/bin/
 * Make them executable:
   ```